 Careful analysis of your competitor’s social media gives great insights into how they use it and how people talk about them.

 Begin with determining the platforms your competitors use, the audience they interact with, and the posts or content they put up.
+Don’t forget to run a hashtag analysis too.
 Since this gives a surface-level view into who performs better and the reasons behind their success, you can use special tools to analyze the various aspects of these platforms, such as your competitors’ Twitter following.

 Furthermore, it is essential to note which competitor has social media’s highest share of voice with relevant tools.
 Share of voice (SOV) is your brand’s share in the market compared to your competitors’.
 It includes digital advertising, digital PR, website traffic, social media mentions, and all forms of quantifiable brand awareness elements that your company can wield in your target market.